Spacemance · direct from the author, Sera Voss

 I’ve never heard of this author.
 How do I know it’s good?

-Starfall Accord is AI-assisted fiction, noted in the footer of this page.
+We disclose it plainly: Starfall Accord is AI assisted fiction, noted in the footer of this page.

-It was professionally edited as a complete 90,000+ word novel with a fully resolved romance arc, not a thin draft padded out to length.
+It was carefully edited as a complete 90,000+ word novel with a fully resolved romance arc, not a thin draft padded out to length.
+It is an EPUB and PDF you can read on any device and keep forever.

 Is this actually sci fi romance, or is the sci fi just wallpaper?

-This is sci fi romance with no aliens.
+This is sci fi romance with no aliens, human only.

 How slow is the slow burn?
 I’ve been burned by books that skip the tension.

-The enemies to lovers tension builds through shared investigations, forced proximity romance in space, late nights on the bridge, and the specific agony of watching someone you should hate be impossibly good at their job.
+The enemies to lovers tension builds through shared investigations, forced proximity, late nights on the bridge, and the specific agony of watching someone you should hate be impossibly good at their job.

 Is this an alien romance?